 - Visual Effects of Awesome: Kermit riding a bike near the beginning.
 Don't wonder how they did it, just accept it.

 - Actually, according to Frank Oz, the effect was relatively easy to do,note compared to the monstrous effort required to get Gonzo to float along on his balloons.
 But since the bike was the effect everyone kept gawking over, they included an entire parade of Muppets on bikes in the next movie.
-Just because.
+Just because, and the fact that it was a much simpler feat of puppetry: the characters' bicycles are simply sharing axles so they can stand together.

 - Plus Kermit in the swamp, which was created by the 6'1" Jim Henson cramming himself into a diving bell for a whole day.

 - What Do You Mean, It's Not for Kids?: While it's by no means too vulgar or inappropriate for children or families, is otherwise meant to be viewed as any other Hollywood feature which just happens to star puppets (indeed, Jim Henson himself always saw the Muppets as more of a theater troupe than as characters).
 As such, it was not an easy pitch to sell.